entropia/tip-toi-reveng/Table-Notes.md

  * The end of the offsets can be found at (maintable + 8 + 4*(last used OID code - first used OID code).

 There is more data contained at the beginning of the file:
+ * 0x0000 the first 32-bit word pointer to the main table
- * The second 32-bit-words is a pointer to the media table.
+ * 0x0004 The second 32-bit word is a pointer to the media table.
+ * 0x0008 unknown 32-bit word, value always 0x000238b
+ * 0x000c points to a 16bit word that is alwaya 0x0000 (no exceptions found so far)
- * The forth 32-bit-word (`0x0001703b`) is an offset into the file.
-There is a number (32-bit, `0x000 000c` = 12) followed by that many offsets right after the list.
-These offsets begin are right the list and spread out towards the next known block (the media file table), so its objects are relatively large (~1k).
+ * 0x0010 32-bit-word (`0x0001703b`) is an offset into the file.
+This offset is always direcIts value is always 2 bytes after the There is a number (32-bit, `0x000 000c` = 12) followed by that many offsets right after the list.
+These offsets point to right after the list and spread out towards the next known block (the media file table), so its objects are relatively large (~1k).
 The objects themselves contains numbers and offsets.
- * The fifth 32-bit-word is the same offset as the forth in WWW_Bauernhof.gme, but different in WWW_Feuerwehr.gme.
-There, the offset is `0x103ff`, which points in the middle of some jump table commands
- * The sixth 32-bit-word is a small number containing the product id code (== OID code of the power on symbol on page 1)?
+ * 0x0014 The sixth 32-bit-word is a small number containing the product id code (== OID code of the power on symbol on page 1)
- * The seventh 32-bit-word is a large number, but points in the middle of the media file area, so probably not an offset.
+ * 0x0018 The seventh 32-bit-word points to the data directly following the list of the welcome samples.
+Maybe this means something like "end of table data"?
- * The eigth 32-bit-word is a small number.
+ * 0x001c The eighth 32-bit-word is a small number, differing between books.
+ * 0x0020 is a byte that contains the lenght of the Chomptech data format version string.
- * Then follows the string `0CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.5.090820111024`
+ * 0x0021 Then follows the string 'CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.5.0908' or similar, resembling the length given at 0x0020
- * there is another number at `0x70` or `0x71`.
-If read from `0x71` on, it is similar to the seventh 32-bit-word of the header.
+ * directly after that the is a version strings like '20111024' followed by zero bytes up to 0x005f
+ * 0x0060 For some books a 32bit address pointing to a place where another pointer can be found.
+Otherwise 0
+ * 0x0064 to 0x0070 are 0
+ * 0x0071 This points to a list that contains the address of the welcome samples played when the power on symbol is pointed at.
+ * 0x0075 to 0x008b are 0
+ * Beginning at 0x008c some books have more data (otherwise 0):
+   0x008c      oooooooo 32-bit offset
+   0x0090      oooo 16-bit offset?
+   0x0092      nnnn 16-bit number
+   0x0094      oooo
+   0x0096      nnnn
+   0x0098      oooo
+   0x009a      nnnn
+   0x009c      0000
+   0x009e      0000
+   0x00a0      oooo
+   0x00a2      nnnn
+   0x00a4      0000 or 0001
+   0x00a6      0000
+   0x00a8      oooo
+   0x00aa      nnnn
+   * from 0x00ac to 0x01ff all bytes are 0

 Jump table pattern
 ------------------